 Seemingly, Colorado’s got a breathtaking natural landmark around every turn in the Rockies.
 However, some are more unique than others, like the Natural Arch close to Del Norte in La Garita, a rural village in the San Luis Valley.

 You can park at the base of the Natural Arch, within about a quarter of a mile hike uphill to reach it.
 It’s easy going and the sights become more spectacular the higher you gain.
-360° views afford you lots to see, including the staggering Sangre De Cristo Mountains, part of the Continental Divide, miles and miles across the San Luis Valley.
+360° views afford you lots to see, including the staggering Sangre De Cristo Mountains, part of the Continental Divide, and miles and miles across the San Luis Valley.

 You’ll see a sign for La Garita off Highway 112 about five miles north of Del Norte.
 It’s 11.5 miles from 112 to the Natural Arch.